Armageddon Dildos: History

-Uwe Kanka and Dirk Krause met and began working together as early as 1986 in Kassel, Germany.
-The pair met in a shared rehearsal space where Krause was working with a synthpop band and Kanka was with a new wave band called Beat The Beat.
+Uwe Kanka and Dirk Krause met in 1986 in Kassel, Germany, at a shared rehearsal space where Krause was working with a synthpop band and Kanka was with a new wave band called Beat The Beat.
+Uwe had self-taught to play guitar and Dirk studied piano at a music college.
+The pair rented an apartment and began to play music together, formalizing as a band by December 1988.
 It soon became clear that the duo wanted to work together on music that was more electronic and aggressive, which eventually led them to Music Research and Talla 2XLC (Andreas Tomalla).
 Armageddon Dildos were one of the first acts on the Music research imprint Zoth Ommog Records, alongside other significant acts such as Leæther Strip, X Marks the Pedwalk, and Tomalla's own band, Bigod 20.

 In 1990, the band released their first single, "East West," followed in 1991 by their first album That's Armageddon.
 These were followed by album singles "Never Mind" and "Resist."
-In 1993, the band released the single "Homicidal Maniac" which added a layer of guitar to their otherwise all-electronic sound.
+After the release of "Resist", the band embarked on a European tour through Germany and Sweden, with additional dates in Spain, Hungary, and the U.S. In 1993, the band released the single "Homicidal Maniac" which added a layer of guitar to their otherwise all-electronic sound.

 Prior to 1993, Tomalla's band Bigod 20 had scored a hit with the track "The Bog," which led to a major label deal with Sire Records.
 In 1993, Tomalla used this relationship to arrange a deal with Sire for Armageddon Dildos.
 Sire released "Homicidal Maniac" in the US as a prelude to their next album Homicidal Dolls.

 In 1994, the band covered fellow Sire artist Morrissey's "Everyday Is Like Sunday," released as the maxi-single, Come Armageddon.
 The cover was suggested by the label as a tongue-in-cheek take on the song's lyric, "come, armageddon, come."

 By this point, the band had toured across Europe, including Germany, Hungary, Sweden, Spain, Holland, Italy, and France, and two shows in the US at the New Music Seminar in New York City.